dsqx71/flowstereo_predictor/README.md

 ## Usage
-We want to make sure that APIs are consistency.So this usage is almost the same as [carpipeline's](https://github.com/TuSimple/erya-fuyi-car).
+We want to make sure that APIs of car group are consistency.So this usage is almost the same as [carpipeline's](https://github.com/TuSimple/erya-fuyi-car).
-You only need to do is putting .config file and model file together,and privide path of config file.
+You only need to do is putting .config file and model file together,and provide path of config file.

 ``` python
 import  flowstereo.pipe as pipe